Managing pending restart states and automated restart of endpoints

 In this scenario, step failure behavior is set to Stop Plan.

-A step fails but some endpoints report back a Pending Restart
+A step fails but some endpoints report back a Pending Restart status.

 The step that fails has a failure step set.
 The failure step is Restart

-step.
-The Pending Restart
+Endpoints and Wait step.
+The Pending Restart is

 then processed as follows: